mrichards03/Automated-Toggle-Switch-Light/README.md

 I rent my place, so I didn’t want to cut into the walls or replace switches.
 But I still wanted to control my overhead light with Google Home.
 The overhead fixture is a built-in LED panel, so I couldn’t just swap the bulb for a smart one.
 Other smart options (like inline relays or smart wall switches) required electrical work I didn’t want to risk in a rental.

-So I built a removable, “servo-actuated switch presser “robot finger” that presses the light switch for me.
+So I built a removable, servo-actuated switch presser “robot finger” that presses the light switch for me.
 It’s cheap, uses parts I already had, and can be removed without damage.
 I also added a DHT11 temperature and humidity sensor just for fun.
 It's not exactly pretty but it works!

 ![alt text](20250922_013749.jpg)